-Thus, the project would adequately mitigate for its proposed increase in stormwater runoff and would not be expected to violate water quality standards or waste discharge requirements during construction or operation.
+Thus, the project would adequately mitigate for its proposed increase in storm\water runoff and would not be expected to violate water quality standards or waste discharge requirements during construction or operation.
+Compliance with the various permits and requirement discussed above would also satisfy the various city policies related to management of storm water to eliminate or minimize impacts on water quality and damage due to storm water runoff.
 Therefore, impacts would be less than significant.